Please read our updated Venue COVID Policy HERE.

 The Southern Culture on the Skids show rescheduled for May 15th, 2021 at Washington’s has been rescheduled for May 13th, 2022.
-Existing tickets will be honored to the rescheduled show or refunds are available at the point of purchase.
-Anyone who purchased a ticket on or before 2/24/2021, please respond to the email sent through Eventbrite or Box Office (check spam if not found) with any refund requests.
+Existing tickets will be honored to the rescheduled show.
+The refund end date has passed and we are no longer offering refunds for this show.
+If you can no longer attend, reach out to email@example.com with your order number, the name and email address you’d like to transfer tickets into.
 We appreciate your support for Southern Culture on the Skids, and Washington’s and we will see you all next year!

 Southern Culture On The Skids has been consistently recording and touring around the world since its inception in 1983, when Rick Miller was a grad student at UNC-Chapel Hill.
 The current lineup (Dave Hartman – drums; Mary Huff – bass and vocals; Rick Miller – guitar and vocals) has been playing together for over 30 years.
 The band’s musical journey has taken them from all-night NC house parties to late night network talk shows, and from performing at the base of Mt.
 Fuji in Japan to rockin’ out for the inmates at NC Correctional Facilities.
 Their music has been featured in movies and TV, and used to sell everything from diamonds to pork sausage, and their legendary live shows are a testament to the therapeutic powers of foot-stomping, butt-shaking rock and roll.